THE KEEPER'S DAUGHTER

 The Keeper’s Daughter was resident company at The Corn Hall from 2012 - 2017.
 The company offered regular arts opportunities for young people, produced a number of community shows and toured productions to rural venues.

-The company now produces genre-specific new writing for studio theatre but continues to explore theatre in found spaces, including their annual production of A Christmas Carol at Biddy’s Tea Room.
+The company now produces genre-specific new writing for studio theatres and continues to explore theatre in found spaces, including their annual production of A Christmas Carol at Biddy’s Tea Room.

 The company was founded by Mark Finbow and Emma Martin and is currently based in Norwich.

 Mark trained as an actor at LAMDA, where he was awarded the Sir John Gielgud bursary.
 He works as a writer, Actor, Director and Producer in theatre and film.

 As a writer, his first short film A Thousand Empty Glasses (Take Cover Films) was nominated for best UK short at Raindance, picked up for worldwide distribution and became a number one selling film on iTunes.
 His most recent short film Roadside Oddities (Trett Films/Keeper’s Daughter) has screened all over the world.

 As a producer and director he has created over a dozen rural touring shows and developed a number of physical theatre productions for studio theatres.

 Mark was recently selected for a BBC writersroom masterclass, chosen to participate in the Creative England/BFI/write2screen East of England Talent Module and selected for the Patatango Regional Playwriting course.